GyroSuperintelligence/BabyLM/docs/Guides.md

     4. **S4 (Intelligence)** is the single orchestrator and writer: it loads seeds and curricula, feeds bytes through S3 in order, gathers all artifacts, persists them back into S2, and exposes one high‑level API—`process_stream`—for end‑to‑end operation.

     In essence, every step from ingress through egress is just navigation through a closed, immutable tensor topology using the four gyrations.
-The only state that ever changes is the log of moves, and all interpretation of text, audio, images or other formats happens afterward via a separate, versioned dictionary layer.
+The only state that ever changes is the log of moves, and all interpretation of text, audio, images or other formats happens afterward via a separate, versioned format layer.

     ---